Lee-Loi/BarFinder/README.md

 Documentation & Design PDF’s are just addendum’s which were submitted with the app to explain to my TF how the app functions.
 If you have two minutes to spare, it’s definitely worth a quick read.

-You can follow me on twitter @leeloichieng :)
+You can follow me on twitter: http://www.twiter.com/leeloichieng :)